scuzzydude/asimov/asimov.md

 Aren't you Lucky?

 Texas archaeologists say that the Empire of the Tail and Heart of Tatanka lasted several centuries.
 We have no historical record of what became of them, though there is an account related to a historian by a former Navajo captive.
-Legend was that a new people from ice lands, who liked to stand in the open like idiots on the prairie and use sticks to knock round stones into gofer holes, brought with their strange sport a strange disease and wiped the entire Brazos River empire out of existence.
+Legend was that a new people from the ice lands, who liked to stand in the open like idiots on the prairie and use sticks to knock round stones into gofer holes, brought with their strange sport a strange disease and wiped the entire Brazos River empire out of existence.
 We might never be able confirm this, but it sounds about right.
 One of the constants of Texas History is never trust people from the land of ice and snow.

 ### The Canadian